Difference between Cc and Bcc (Carbon Copy vs. Blind Carbon Copy)

 Unless you want to address the group of recipients as a whole, you generally do not need to reply to a message in which you were "cc'd".
 Another exception, which we'll cover in more depth in our email etiquette tutorials, is to reply to the email sender only to confirm reception of the message (don't click "Reply to All" to involve ("disturb"!) everyone).
 However, we recommend against that, since it is assumed that you will receive email messages that included your email address inside the To, Cc, or Bcc destination fields.

-The blind carbon copy field can either be perceived as sneaky or tactful, so use it judiciously: when reprimanding a subaltern, it is gracious to include your own boss, if he or she needs to be involved or kept informed, by including his or her email address in a "hidden" way, using the Bcc field.
+The blind carbon copy field can be perceived as either sneaky, or tactful - so use it judiciously!
+When reprimanding a subaltern, it is gracious to include your own boss, if he/she needs to be involved or kept informed, by including his or her email address in a "hidden" way (Bcc).
 This tells your boss that you have done your job and addressed a particular problem, without stressing out the employee who might otherwise see the top dog's email address.
 Besides, bosses usually like to stay officially out of "small time" issues until and unless it becomes unavoidable to be involved.
 This is a tactful use of the Bcc field.

 Another use of the blind carbon copy field is to hide the fact that you are including some recipients inside an email to others - typical example being to Bcc an attorney, although courts now accept email timestamps (etc.) as proof of correspondence.
 The only difference with the former case is in the email recipient's perception - since facts are usually what people perceive a situation to be, you should trade with care when using the blind carbon copy field.